 If the retail price of spices by the ounce is any indication, there might be only two better than cardamom and one better than vanilla: Saffron.
 These extraordinary threads from the Saffron Crocus have been used as both a spice and colorant for centuries, hence given its bright hue it should come as no surprise that many gins which choose to add the priceless botanical do so post distillation via infusion.
 This insures firstly that your spirit will have a gentle golden hue.
 Secondly, it will ensure that the delicate flavor is clear and present (it would take much, much more saffron to get the same pronounced flavor through distillation).
 As the price is high, and infusion ensures a little will go along way, all of the major gins on the market (including Indian Summer) do so by this methodology.
-A couple other notable gins featuring this botanical are among our earliest reviews: Gabriel Boudier’s Saffron Infused Gin.
+A couple other notable gins have done as Indian Summer Saffron Infused Gin, for example Gabriel Boudier’s Saffron Infused Gin.

 Thanks for submitting!
 Your review will be posted shortly.